ChrGri/DIY-Sim-Racing-FFB-Pedal-Mechanical-Design/README.md

 The loadcell joints are from off-the-shelf SK12 shaft supports.
 They are easy to source, reasonably cheap and therefore a good buyout option.
 Since they are made from matel, they are likely stronger than your bones.

+The beefy loadcell was choosen, as it has a M12 thread, which allows easy connection with the M12 ball joint.
+[These](https://a.aliexpress.com/_Ez2kYuf) loadcells are nice too, but would require adapters or redesign of the loadcell arm.

 The pedal arms have a certain width to it, to reduce flex, when pedal force is applied off-centre.